Note

 ../_images/bc-architecture.svg

 BC architecture: RLlib’s behavioral cloning (BC) uses Ray Data to tap into its parallel data processing capabilities.
-In one training iteration, episodes are parallelly read in from offline (ex.
-JSON) files by the n DataWorkers.
-These episodes are then preprocessed into train batches and sent as data iterators directly to the n Learners, which perform the forward- and backward passes as well as the optimizer step.
-RLlib’s (BC) implementation is directly derived from the MARWIL implementation, with the only difference being the beta parameter (set to 0.0).
+In one training iteration, BC reads episodes in parallel from offline files, for example parquet, by the n DataWorkers.
+Connector pipelines then preprocess these episodes into train batches and send these as data iterators directly to the n Learners for updating the model.
+RLlib’s (BC) implementation is directly derived from its MARWIL implementation, with the only difference being the beta parameter (set to 0.0).
 This makes BC try to match the behavior policy, which generated the offline data, disregarding any resulting rewards.#

 Tuned examples: CartPole-v1 Pendulum-v1